 If the RF value over the working range is a constant (<35% RSD), the RF can be assumed to be invariant and the average RF can be used for calculations.
-Alternatively, the results can be used to plot a calibration curve of response ratios, A_s/A{is} , vs. RF.
+Alternatively, the results can be used to plot a calibration curve of response ratios, A<INF>s</INF>/A<INF>is</INF>, vs. RF.

-7.4 The working calibration curve or RF must be verified on each working day by the measurement of a QC check sample.

-7.4.2 Analyze the QC check sample according to the method beginning in Section 10.

-7.4.3 For each parameter, compare the response (Q) with the corresponding calibration acceptance criteria found in Table 5.
+- 7.4 The working calibration curve or RF must be verified on each working day by the measurement of a QC check sample. - 7.4.1 Prepare the QC check sample as described in Section 8.2.2. - 7.4.2 Analyze the QC check sample according to the method beginning in Section 10. - 7.4.3 For each parameter, compare the response (Q) with the corresponding calibration acceptance criteria found in Table 5.
 If the responses for all parameters of interest fall within the designated ranges, analysis of actual samples can begin.
 If any individual Q falls outside the range, proceed according to Section 7.4.4.

-NOTE: The large number of parameters in Table 5 present a substantial probability that one or more will not meet the calibration acceptance criteria when all parameters are analyzed.
+Note: The large number of parameters in Table 5 present a substantial probability that one or more will not meet the calibration acceptance criteria when all parameters are analyzed.